Fresh brake pads ready for replacement

 Most consumer vehicles use either disc brakes on all four wheels or a combination of disc brakes in the front and drum brakes in the rear.
 But since the front brakes handle most of the stopping power, they typically wear out faster and need more frequent replacement.

 Brake pads also come in different materials.
 Standard friction materials, like organic or semi-metallic pads, are common in everyday vehicles and offer reliable stopping power at an affordable price.
-On the higher end, ceramic and carbon-ceramic brake pads are designed for performance vehicles.
-They’re more expensive upfront, but last significantly longer and provide better heat resistance and braking consistency.
+On the higher end, ceramic and carbon-ceramic brake pads are designed for high-performance vehicles costing hundreds of thousands.
+They typically cost more than £10,000, especially if you’ll have them replaced at a car dealer.

 Vehicle make, model, and size